rancher/fleet/README-MONITOR.md

 The monitor command performs comprehensive diagnostics to detect:

 ### Resource Lifecycle Issues
-- **Stuck Bundles**: Bundles not progressing through their lifecycle (generation != observedGeneration, deletion timestamps)
+- **Bundles with Generation Mismatch**: Bundles not progressing through their lifecycle (generation != observedGeneration)
 - **Stuck BundleDeployments**: BundleDeployments where the agent isn't applying new deploymentIDs
 - **Multiple Finalizers**: Resources with more than one finalizer (indicates bugs - only Contents should have multiple finalizers for ref counting)
 - **Orphaned Resources**: Resources with deletion timestamps that can't be garbage collected